-To facilitate Prudential's decision to exit the Trust business in the Philippines thru sale of the business of the Corporation, and to transfer the Company's onshore funds to a new fund manager, the management of the Company is committed to its plan to sell and has taken sufficient steps necessary for sell, assign, transfer or dispose of all the rights, title and interests in and to all the shares held by the Company in the capital stock of PAMTC as of December 31, 2023.
+To facilitate Prudential's decision to exit the Trust business in the Philippines through sale of the business of the Corporation, and to transfer the Company's onshore funds to a new fund manager, the management of the Company is committed to its plan to sell and has taken sufficient steps necessary for sell, assign, transfer or dispose of all the rights, title and interests in and to all the shares held by the Company in the capital stock of PAMTC as of December 31, 2023.
 The Board approved the sale of investment in subsidiary on June 22, 2023.
 Hence, management has determined that the investment in subsidiary met the criteria as held for sale as of December 31, 2023.
+Subsequently, the sale was executed on September 6, 2024 (see Note 9).